acmcsufoss/acm-server/docs/Nix Packaging.md

 forever.
 By making the bot process a systemd service, we're entrusting that task to the most reliable process on the server.

+> [!NOTE]
-> **Note**: systemd service is not magic.
-It does not protect the process
+> systemd service is not magic.
+It does not protect the process against data
-> against data loss, power surge, etc. All it does is keep things alive for as
+> loss, power surge, etc. All it does is keep things alive for as long as it
-> long as it can manage to.
+> can manage to.

 In most cases, adding a new systemd service is as simple as adding 2 lines of code into the `services.nix` file under `services.managed.services`.
 This